 Discussions on Uprooting Inequity

 This year, ChangeLab Solutions has been hosting a six-part virtual discussion series to help changemakers address the drivers of health inequity and promote resilient communities.
 The webinars foster rich discussion and collaborative exploration with experts in each topic area.
 The topics — community health, employment, education, planning, food systems, and housing — relate directly to advancing health equity.
-Did you miss any of our episodes?
+Did you miss any of the episodes?
 You can watch them on our website.
 Also, stay tuned for episode 6 on housing; registration will open later this month.

 Thank You to Stephen Sugarman

-The ChangeLab community offers a heartfelt thank you as we bid adieu to Stephen D. Sugarman, a founding member of our organization.
+The ChangeLab community offers a heartfelt thank-you as we bid adieu to Stephen D. Sugarman, a founding member of our organization.
 Steve has been instrumental in ChangeLab Solutions’ success and development over the years.
 His legal expertise and innovative public health approaches have been vital to the foundation of our work and approach to health equity.
 He has consistently elevated our organization as a key player in the field of law and policy, and we are grateful for his many contributions.
 ChangeLab Solutions’ board, staff, and partners honor Steve’s tenure on our board and look forward to collaborating with him in new ways in the future.